-The story begins when a group of eight to ten men reportedly boarded the boat on July 24, wearing clothing with the Swedish word for police, Polis, emblazoned on them.
+The story begins when a group of eight to ten men reportedly boarded the boat on July 24th, wearing clothing with the Swedish word for police, Polis, emblazoned on them.
 The ship’s captain reported to the owner that the men searched the ship and then left.
 The captain also reported that some of the crew had been injured.
-The Swedish government denied having any of its personnel had boarded the ship.
+But the Swedish government denied that any of its personnel had boarded the ship.

 The ship never arrived to the port of Béjaïa in Algeria, its intended port of call, on its scheduled date of August 5th.
 It was picked up temporarily off the French coast and seen later by a patrol aircraft off the coast of Portugal.
 It wasn’t until the Spanish didn’t report its passage through the Strait of Gibraltar that an alarm was sent out by INTERPOL for a hijacking on August 3rd.
 The Russian Navy sent ships to aid in the search, and Portugal did the same.

-It was finally sighted off Cape Verde near the coast of west Africa on August 14.
+It was finally sighted off Cape Verde near the coast of west Africa on August 14th.
 A Russian frigate supposedly spotted the vessel.
-I say supposedly because it wasn’t until August 17, three days later, that the Defense Minister of Russia announced that the ship had been seized.
-The crew of fifteen aboard the ship was said to be in good shape.
+I say supposedly because it wasn’t until August 17th, three days later, that the Defense Minister of Russia announced that the ship had been seized.
+The crew of fifteen aboard the ship were said to be in good shape.
 But for some reason, the Russians waited to keep the location and their plans for the Arctic Sea secret.

 Things didn’t become any clearer after the Arctic Sea was found.
-The Finnish Police said there had been a ransom demand, but the ship’s owners stated they hadn’t received such a demand.
+The Finnish Police claimed there had been a ransom demand, but the ship’s owners stated they hadn’t received such a demand.
 This claim was backed by the security chief of the Renaissance Insurance Group, a Russian insurance agency.
 He said they had been told the hijackers wanted 1.5 million Euros, and if the demand wasn’t met, they would kill the crew and sink the ship.

-Why would a group decide to hijack a ship carrying only timber, and do it in the North Sea where a hijacking hasn’t occurred in centuries?
+Why would a group decide to hijack a ship carrying only timber, and do it in the North Sea where a hijacking hadn’t occurred in centuries?
 Why did the Russians show such a strong response by sending multiple ships to find the Arctic Sea?
 And what with the secrecy?
 Why did the Russians take such a long time between when they found the ship to when they announced it had been seized?
 It wasn’t until October 29, 2009 that the Russian Navy delivered the ship back to the owners in Malta.
-There is even a gag order on the Russian crew not to speak of the incident with the threat of prosecution if they do.
+There was even a gag order on the Russian crew not to speak of the incident with the threat of prosecution if they did.

-It continues to be amazing that a huge, slow ship could vanish in the modern era, even with our many technologically advanced tracking methods.
+It continues to be amazing that a huge, slow ship could vanish in the modern era, however, even with our many technologically advanced tracking methods.
 But the Arctic Sea still managed to disappear, and the mystery will only continue on what was, or wasn’t, really aboard that merchant cargo ship.